public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/utterson.md

 ---

-### "only grunted in acknowledgment of the address"
+### "[Utterson] only grunted in acknowledgment of the address"

 - Utterson is taking on some of the animalistic natures of Hyde

+---

+### "Your master seems to repose a great deal of trust in that young man..." resumed the other musingly

+- This expands on Utterson's caring nature as the word "musingly" shows deep thought or contemplation
+	- He cares for his friend, Jekyll, wondering if theres any ulterior motive to why Hyde has a key to Jekyll's house